-The list of Languages of the world is an important topic from the point of view of competitive examinations.
-Aspirants of government exams such as SSC Exam, Bank Exam, RRB Exam etc. may encounter questions related to world languages or most spoken language of the world in the General Awareness section of these exams.
+The list of languages of the World is an important topic from the point of view of competitive examinations.
+Aspirants of government exams such as SSC, Bank, RRB etc. may encounter questions related to World languages or most spoken language of the world in the General Awareness section of these exams.

 Candidates preparing for any competitive or government exams can check the following links for their preparation –

 |SSC General Awareness||Bank General Awareness||Idioms & Phrases|

 This article will talk about the languages of the world.
 Candidates preparing for exams will get to know about world languages, most spoken languages of the world, 1st language of the world etc. The topic will help candidates ace the general awareness in the examination.

 Candidates preparing for the various government exams can refer to the detailed syllabus in the links given below:

 Do you know which is the 1st language of the world that is still surviving in modern society?

 1st Language of the World is Tamil – It is the earliest discovered language spoken by around 120 million people in the world.
 After Tamil comes in the list Sanskrit, followed by Greek, Chinese, Hebrew and Arabic.

 Languages are dynamic and the numbers are constantly in flux.
 There are about 6500 languages or maybe more in the world and many of which are not known to all as they are less widely spoken than other languages.